 These are just some of the indications that a financial crisis may be here or may be coming.

 You can't save everyone but you can do much to prepare your family.
 So where do you start?

 That’s why you should not get over zealous and try to pay down your debt right now.
-Under “normal” circumstances, paying down your debt is a great strategy.
+Under “normal” circumstances, paying down your debt is the best strategy.
 But we’re not in normal mode anymore.